computergeek1507/PB_16/PB_8_DMX/README.md

 To order your own PCB upload the gerber.zip file to your favorite PCB manufacture of choice, I personally use [jlcpcb.com](https://jlcpcb.com/).

-Assembly Instructions are included in the manual below.

 ### Features
 * Powered by FPP Falcon Player
 * Standalone/Master/Remote/Bridge Support